azdavis/rjsonnet/docs/types.md

 The trickiest part of type inference without type annotations is handling function parameters.

-Contrary to other languages like OCaml, Haskell, and Standard ML, rjsonnet does not perform advanced Damas-Hindley-Milner-style type inference on function parameter types.
+Contrary to other languages like [OCaml][ocaml], [Haskell][haskell], and Standard ML, rjsonnet does not perform advanced [Damas-Hindley-Milner][dhm]-style type inference on function parameter types.
 We instead assume function parameters have `any` type.

 However, you can "annotate" a function's parameter's types with `assert`s like this: